Hallowkush95/no-locked-doors-/Getting-Started.md

 ## <a name="installing"></a> Installing

-1. Grab the [latest release zip file](https://github.com/DillonN/NiceHashMiner/releases/latest) and unzip the folder to a place of your choosing, then run `NiceHashMiner.exe`.
+1. Grab the [latest release zip file](https://github.com/NiceHash/NiceHashMinerLegacy/releases/latest) and unzip the folder to a place of your choosing, then run `NiceHashMinerLegacy.exe`.

-2. When running NHM for the first time it will automatically download the miner bins.
-Due to a bad connection to GitHub, some users may find that NHM gets stuck on the downloading process.
-If it is stuck for longer than ~20s, kill NiceHashMiner and try again.
+2. When running NHML for the first time it will automatically download the miner bins.
 Alternatively, you can download the bin .zip files (`bin.zip` and `bin_3rdparty.zip` if you consented to 3rd party miners) from the release page.
-Simply extract the contained folders `bin` and `bin_3rdparty` to the same directory as `NiceHashMiner.exe`.
+Simply extract the contained folders `bin` and `bin_3rdparty` to the same directory as `NiceHashMinerLegacy.exe`.

-3. Once NHM is loaded, enter your Bitcoin address and workername (0-7 characters, letters/numbers only) then run through the benchmark.
-NHM will automatically go through all enabled algorithm/miner combinations and record their speeds.
+3. Once NHML is loaded, enter your Bitcoin address and workername (0-7 characters, letters/numbers only) then run through the benchmark.
+NHML will automatically go through all enabled algorithm/miner combinations and record their speeds.
 If some fail, you can try them again with time set to "Precise".

 4. If you are unable to get a benchmark to run, follow [Manual Benchmark](#manualbenchmarking) instructions.

 5. Once you are satisfied with the benchmarked algorithms, close the benchmark window and click start.
-NHM will automatically start the most profitable miner/algorithm combination based on the current paying rates from NiceHash.
+NHML will automatically start the most profitable miner/algorithm combination based on the current paying rates from NiceHash.

 6. That's it!
-Let it run, and NHM will frequently check the NiceHash rates and switch to the most profitable miner.
+Let it run, and NHML will frequently check the NiceHash rates and switch to the most profitable miner.
 You can set a delay on the switching in settings.

 ## <a name="upgrading"></a> Upgrading

 The recommended method of upgrading is to extract the new .zip into a new folder, and only copy over your config files.
 The config files are located in the `configs` folder, so just drag that folder to the new directory.

 You can usually get away with just deleting the bin and bin_3rdparty folders, and then overwriting the remaining files.
-When you re-launch NiceHash, it will download the correct bin files automatically.
+When you re-launch NHML, it will download the correct bin files automatically.

-If you don't delete the folders, it will often leave NiceHash in an inconsistent state causing various issues:
+If you don't delete the folders, it will often leave NHML in an inconsistent state causing various issues:

 * Not deleting the bin folders will lead to not getting any miner updates.
 * Any added "Extra Launch Options" will not work.
-These are cached in the `internals` folder, so you can safely delete this folder and NHM will reconstruct it.
+These are cached in the `internals` folder, so you can safely delete this folder and NHML will reconstruct it.

 If you don't care about whatever miner updates there may be and hate waiting for the download, you can keep your bin folders.
 There will still be an auto-download if a brand new miner has been added.